vikontrimaite/sprint3/README.md

 3. Go to local host
 4. Now the project should be working well!

-+ in index.php file change vairable $prefix to name of the current directory where the folder is located.
++ in index.php file change variable $prefix to name of the current directory where the folder is located.

 ## Technology:
 - PHP